Lunca massacre: Aftermath and larger context

 This was not the only massacre carried out by the Soviet authorities against the Bessarabian and the Bukovinian Romanians.
-The most famous is the Fântâna Albă massacre, in which thousands of Romanians were killed.
+The most famous is the Fântâna Albă massacre, in which approximately 50-200 Romanians were killed.

 During 1940–1941, between 11,000 and 13,000 Bukovinians (mostly, but not only ethnic Romanians) were deported to Siberia and the Gulag, 1,421 of them dying in the camps.
 As a result of immigration, deportations, and killings, the Romanian population of the Chernivtsi region dropped by more than 75,000 between the Romanian 1930 census and the first Soviet census of 1959.
 It has been claimed that these persecutions were part of a program of deliberate extermination, planned and executed by the Soviet regime.

 After the snow melted, the Prut flooded the area where the dead at Lunca were buried, so that in the summer of 1941, when Romanian troops reoccupied the area, only one mass grave could be found, in which the bodies of 107 victims were discovered.
 They were exhumed and buried in the cemetery of the village of Mahala.

 In 2011, the Chamber of Deputies of Romania adopted a law establishing April 1 as the National Day honoring the memory of Romanian victims of massacres at Lunca, Fântâna Albă, and other areas, of deportations, of hunger, and other forms of repression organized by the Soviet regime in Hertsa, northern Bukovina, and Bessarabia.
 The massacre is commemorated annually both in Romania and in the Chernivtsi Oblast of Ukraine.